-Iraq is neither a party to the International Convention on the Arrest of Seagoing Ships of 1952 nor to the International Convention on the Arrest of Ships of 1999.
+Iraq is neither a party to the International Convention on the Arrest of Seagoing Ships of 1952 nor to the International Convention on the International Convention on the Arrest of Ships of 1999.

 As previously indicated, ships may be arrested in Iraq in reliance to the Civil Procedures Law (Article 231) which regulates conservatory attachment of assets in general (please see above question no. 1).